Kikutaro: Career

-Kikuzawa started his wrestling career in 1994, wrestling under his birth name for Japanese hardcore wrestling promotions including FMW and W*ING, he eventually signed with Osaka Pro Wrestling and Dramatic Dream Team (DDT), where he continued to use his real name while competing for DDT.
+Kikuzawa started his wrestling career in 1994, wrestling under his birth name for the new Tokyo Pro Wrestling (TPW) and hardcore wrestling promotions such as International Wrestling Association of Japan (IWA Japan) and Wrestling International New Generations (W*ING).
+He eventually signed with Osaka Pro Wrestling and Dramatic Dream Team (DDT), where he continued to use his real name while competing for DDT.

 While wrestling for Osaka Pro, he began wearing a mask as a character named Ebessan based on Ebisu, the Japanese god of good fortune.
 Using comedic spots to get over with the crowd, Ebessan was immediately accepted by the Osaka Pro crowd.
 He moved up the ranks quickly and soon made Osaka Pro his full-time home in 2001.
 Ebessan became particularly well known for his rivalry with Kuishinbo Kamen, the two having many fun and comedic matches.
 They even worked as a tag team from time to time.

 As Ebessan was OPW's registered trademark, Kikuzawa was forced to give away his Ebessan character to Flying Kid Ichihara before leaving the company in 2005.
 Kikuzawa modified his character and used the name Ebetaro, but he would end up settling down for a new, original gimmick.
 He became Kikutaro, a masked, exaggerated self-parodic alter ego who behaved both goofy and self-important, wearing always colored tracksuits and baseball caps.
 He kept most of his comedic spots and impersonations, however, as well as his feud with Kuishinbo Kamen, adding now the new Ebessan to the enmity.

-In 2006, he began competing for All Japan Pro Wrestling, where he continued to work through the years.
-He often wrestled in the opening match, but also offered himself as an ally to Keiji Mutoh in his feud against Voodoo Murders and other factions.
+In 2006, he began competing for All Japan Pro Wrestling (AJPW), where he continued to work through the years.
+He often wrestled in the opening match, but also offered himself as an ally to Keiji Muto in his feud against Voodoo Murders and other factions.

+In 2014, Kikuzawa returned to the Ebessan gimmick when performing in Osaka Pro Wrestling after Osamu Suganuma, who had been wrestling as the third incarnation of Ebessan, left the company.
+Suganuma returned to Osaka Pro in 2021 as Ebessan, and is sometimes referred to as Ebessan III (3代目えべっさん, Sandaime Ebessan) while Kikuzawa is referred to as Ebessan I (初代えべっさん, Shodai Ebessan) to avoid confusion.

 In December 2016, Kikutaro moved from Japan to the United States.
 He currently resides in Las Vegas, Nevada.

 Tributes

 Kikuzawa has been known to do tributes to many wrestlers throughout his career, either through subtle imitations or by doing full imitations of their gimmick.
-He typically includes a tribute to Keiji Mutoh in his matches by performing Mutoh's signature elbow drop and Shining Wizard, as well as using Mutoh's "love" pose.
+He typically includes a tribute to Keiji Muto in his matches by performing Muto's signature elbow drop and Shining Wizard, as well as using Muto's "love" pose.
 Kikuzawa has also done many tributes to wrestlers in "borrowing" their gimmicks by dressing in similar attire and performing their signature moves.
-Kikuzawa has famously imitated Stan Hansen, Abdullah the Butcher, Jyushin Thunder Liger, Keiji Mutoh, Triple H, Bret Hart, Cactus Jack, Bill Goldberg, Kurt Angle, Ric Flair and Yuji Nagata.
+Kikuzawa has famously imitated Stan Hansen, Abdullah the Butcher, Jyushin Thunder Liger, Keiji Muto, Triple H, Bret Hart, Cactus Jack, Bill Goldberg, Kurt Angle, Ric Flair and Yuji Nagata.